-· Create a new directory under mod/
+- Create a new directory under mod/

-- Create a new start.php - Create a manifest.xml file describing your theme.
+- · Create a new start.php

+- Create a manifest.xml file describing your theme.

-Customize the CSS
+3.24.2 Customize the CSS

-The css is split into several files based on what aspects of the site you're theming.
+As of Elgg 1.8, the css is split into several files based on what aspects of the site you're theming.
 This allows you to tackle them one at a time, giving you a chance to make real progress without getting overwhelmed.